Indonesia wants Australia as full ASEAN member

 "The Sydney summit is the moment to launch the long conversation about Australia joining ASEAN."

+"Australia believes its future lies in Asia, took steps to become ASEAN's first dialogue partner in 1974, and Singapore has taken steps to help keep the region open," said Lee, the 2018 ASEAN host.

+"As ASEAN chair, Singapore will continue to encourage Australia's engagement with ASEAN, and we will discuss taking the partnership forward."

-Widodo, who will reportedly have a private dinner at Prime Minister Malcolm Turnbull's harbourside home during his visit, singled out close co-operation with Canberra on counter-terrorism.
+Widodo, who will reportedly have a private dinner with Turnbull at his harbourside home on Saturday, singled out close co-operation with Canberra on counter-terrorism.

 He said he regularly spoke on the phone with Turnbull to resolve issues such as the threat posed by Islamic extremists who last year seized the Philippines' city of Marawi.